CJ-Mayes/SportsVizSunday/README.md

 ## Getting Started

 Taking part is easy!
 All you need to do to submit your work is use the hashtag #SportsVizSunday on Twitter for one of the team to see it.
-We also have a repo tracking the different submissions and interactions with the team here [SVS Tweet Tracker](https://github.com/CJ-Mayes/SportsVizSunday-Tracker)

 <!-- ALL DATASETS -->
 ## All Datasets